artbrock/ALC_Starter_Kit/communication_&_promotion/establishing_communications_infrastructure.md

 #### Signage & Visibility {#signage-visibility}

 If you have a location for your school, you can attract some neighbors with a nice sign.
-Keep it clear and simple (like: Name, A school for self-directed learning, phone number, web address), Making yourself visible to your community helps build attention, awareness and juicy gossip. :)
+Keep it clear and simple (like: Name, A school for self-directed learning, phone number, web address).
+Making yourself visible to your community helps build attention, awareness and juicy gossip. :)

 ### Infrastructure for Online Community {#infrastructure-for-online-community}